API Reference¶

 - Parameters:

-n_threads (int) – Number of threads used for processing genes
+n_threads (int) – Number of threads to use.

 - Return type: